laracasts/blog/articles/Jeffrey/how-to-produce-high-quality-screencasts.md

 A high-quality microphone and suitable screen resolution are essential prerequisites.
 But the real value of your video will depend on one thing: you.
 How will you present information to the user?
 Don’t skip over this important step.

+{tip}
 *   **University:** The school-like approach, where you speak over a series of slides.
 I generally discourage this for programming content, but it’s an option.
 *   **Rapid:** Intentionally quick-paced format.
 How much information can we crank into a 3-minute video?
 There’s a trade-off here, of course, but it’s an interesting choice.
 *   **Unedited Streams:** Long-form streams, no edits, intended to simulate actual work-flow.
 This style is popular in the programming world, but I generally avoid it.
 *   **Youtuber:** Includes on-camera work, fast cuts, background music, and a quicker pace.
 This requires a significant amount of effort and potential scripting, but produces an enjoyable video that is geared for high amounts of traffic.
 *   **A-Z:** In depth training, broken into chapters or sections.
 Each chapter can be its own video, or merged into a multi-hour compilation video.
+{/tip}

 There’s nothing that says you must choose one - and only one - option from the categories above.
 But keep in mind that if you intend to regularly produce content, it might prove useful to be consistent with your style.
 It will ultimately become a key part of your overall branding.

 ### 2\.
 The Light is Green

 You have around ten seconds to grab the viewer’s attention.
-This doesn’t mean you must do something crazy to pique their interest (though that works), but it does signal that you should get going right from the start.
-Are you sure that you need a logo sting, followed by a painfully-slow transitioning slide that displays the title of your video, followed by another slide with your name and photo, and then finally, for good measure, an extra five seconds of silence before you start speaking, “Hello…”?
+This doesn’t mean you must do something crazy to pique their interest (though that works), but it does signal that you should get going right from the start. **Are you sure that you need a logo sting, followed by a painfully-slow transitioning slide that displays the title of your video**, followed by another slide with your name and photo, and then finally, for good measure, an extra five seconds of silence before you start speaking, “Hello…”?
 What if you instead said “Hello” in the first second?
 Cut the slides and pause.
 Or, even better, what if you skipped over the greeting entirely and jumped right into the subject matter of the video?

 Generally, I like to adopt a “don’t tell…show” approach.
 I promise you: that five-minute slide at the beginning of your video - where you outline what you’ll cover in the screencast - isn’t necessary.
 Viewers will fast-forward.
 Particularly for education content for programming, slides are almost always the wrong choice in this author's opinion.
 Restrict their usage to situations where a diagram or comparison is paramount for the viewer’s understanding.
 Otherwise, remove them.